Comparison and analysis of methods for measuring the spin transverse relaxation time of rubidium atomic vapor: Theoretical analysis

-In this method, an all-optical line Bell-Bloom magnetometer [16] modulated with pump light and a magnetometer driven by radio frequency(RF) magnetic field [17] are the two most commonly used experiment setups.
+In this method, an all-optical Bell-Bloom magnetometer [18] modulated with pump light and a magnetometer driven by radio frequency (RF) magnetic field [19] are the two commonly used experiment setups.
 In Bell-Bloom magnetometer, the direction of the static magnetic field is perpendicular to the pump light, which is modulated in frequency or amplitude.
 In RF magnetometer, the direction of the pump light is parallel to the static magnetic field, and an oscillating magnetic field with the Larmor frequency is used for \textbf{$\pi$}/2 pulse times.
-These two approaches cause the macroscopic magnetization of the atomic ensemble to be acted upon in a plane perpendicular to the static magnetic field, and the precession is exponentially attenuated around the static magnetic field at the Larmor frequency.
-This Lamor precession is mapped to the rotation of the polarization plane of the probe light, and the FID signal is subsequently detected with a differential detector.
-The \textbf{${T_{2}}$} of the atom can be obtained [18], [19] simply by fitting the envelope of the FID signal:
+These two approaches cause the macroscopic magnetization of the atomic ensemble in a plane perpendicular to the static magnetic field, and the precession is exponentially attenuated around the static magnetic field at the Larmor frequency.
+This Lamor precession is mapped to the rotation of the probe light polarization plane, and the FID signal is subsequently detected with a differential detector.
+The \textbf{${T_{2}}$} of atoms can be obtained [20], [21] simply by fitting the envelope of the FID signal:

-Here, we use an atomic magnetometer driven by a RF magnetic field, and the traditional method of obtaining the FID signal is improved and optimized, that is, the action time of the pump light, the detection light and the RF magnetic field in the time domain is controlled by the timing sequence, so as to avoid the signal being affected by the pump light and the additional magnetic field during the detection[20].
+Here, we improve and optimize the traditional method of obtaining the FID signal based on the RF magnetometer, that is, the action time of pump light, probe light, and RF magnetic field in the time domain are controlled by timing sequence, to avoid the signal being affected by the pump light and the additional magnetic field during the detection [22].